 1352 Lakeshore Road East, Mississauga, ON

 TOES FOR DANCE is proud to produce this performance, which is funded in part by the Toronto Arts Council.
-Special thanks to lululemon (New York, USA), Inception to Exhibition (New York, USA), Pulse Ontario Dance Conference (Toronto, Canada) and Small Arms Society/The City of Mississauga (Mississauga, Canada) for supporting the creative development of this work!
+Special thanks to lululemon (New York, USA), Inception to Exhibition (New York, USA), Pulse Ontario Dance Conference (Toronto, Canada), Creative Hub 1352 / Small Arms Society (Mississauga, Canada) and The City of Mississauga (Mississauga, Canada) for supporting the creative development of this work!

 ABOUT THE ARTISTS